Contact: Marla Gerard

 Environment and Natural Disasters

-- We make donations from the Social Action Fund to help victims of natural disasters such as the 2008 Midwest floods, Hurricane Katrina, the Haiti earthquake, Nashville flooding, and Pakistan flooding, and human-made disasters including the Gulf oil spill.
+- We make donations from the Social Action Fund to help victims of natural disasters and other human-made disasters.

 - We sponsor local Forest Preserves and the Prairie Path clean-ups